Mass measurements of As, Se and Br nuclei and their implication on the proton-neutron interaction strength towards the

-Actually, the Penning trap result was derived from measuring the $^{70m}$Br isomer ($t_{1/2}$ = 2.2 s) and subtracting its known excitation energy, because the cycle time employed in the measurement \cite{Savory2009} was much longer compared to the half-life of the $^{70}$Br isotope ((78.42 $\pm$ 0.51) ms \cite{Morales2017}).
-Therefore, the Penning trap measurement of ref. \cite{Savory2009} is not included in the current ${Ft}$ value world average, and a new direct mass measurement of the $^{70}$Br isotope is called for in ref. \cite{Hardy2015,Hardy2020}.
+Actually, the Penning trap result was derived from measuring the mass of the $^{70m}$Br isomer ($t_{1/2}$ = 2.2 s) and subtracting its known excitation energy, because the cycle time employed in the measurement \cite{Savory2009} was much longer compared to the half-life of the nuclide $^{70}$Br ((78.42 $\pm$ 0.51) ms \cite{Morales2017}).
+Therefore, the Penning trap measurement of Ref. \cite{Savory2009} is not included in the current ${Ft}$ value world average, and a new direct mass measurement of the nuclide $^{70}$Br is called for in Ref. \cite{Hardy2015,Hardy2020}.

 In this article, we focus on insights that can be derived from accurate mass measurements on the interaction strength between the last proton and the last neutron of intermediate-mass nuclei towards the N=Z line.
 By 'last' we refer to the nucleons that occupy the highest energy orbitals in the nucleus.
 This interaction strength, denoted as $\delta$V$_{pn}$, can be deduced from the double difference of binding energies (obtained directly from mass measurements) of the nucleus of interest and its neighbors.
-For odd-odd nuclei with N neutrons and Z protons, whose binding energy is $B(N,Z)$, the expression is \cite{VanIsacker1995}:
+For odd-odd nuclei with $N$ neutrons and $Z$ protons, whose binding energy is $B(N,Z)$, the expression is \cite{VanIsacker1995}:

 Assuming that the nuclear core remains essentially unchanged in the four nuclei of Eq. \ref{eq_dvpn_def}, such a double difference largely cancels out the p-p and n-n pairing interactions and the mean field component of the binding energy, isolating the empirical p-n interaction strength \cite{Zhang1989,Cakirli2005,Cakirli2006,Stoitsov2007}.
-Moreover, $\delta$V$_{pn}$ can be used as a sensitive filter to study anomalies on the mass surface \cite{Cakirli2010b}
+Moreover, $\delta$V$_{pn}$ can be used as a sensitive filter to study anomalies on the mass surface \cite{Cakirli2010b}.

 It has been predicted that $\delta$V$_{pn}$ depends on the spatial overlap of wave functions of the last neutron and proton \cite{Brenner2006}.
 This prediction seems to be corroborated by experimental data around doubly-magic nuclei \cite{Chen2009,Zhang2018}, and especially by the dramatic increase of $\delta$V$_{pn}$ at N=Z nuclei, which is attributed to the manifestation of Wigner's SU(4) isospin and spin symmetry \cite{VanIsacker1995}.